RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 In this context, quality would be synonymous with performance and requirements, so D is a better answer than A or C.
 Brevity is not a trait we look for in testing, even though it may be desirable in programming, so B is incorrect.

-### Question # 15 - Regardless of which model the organization uses for system development, in which phase of the software development lifecycle (SDLC) will user input be requested and considered?
+### [important knowledge] Question # 15 - Regardless of which model the organization uses for system development, in which phase of the software development lifecycle (SDLC) will user input be requested and considered?
 A. Define.
 B. Design.
 C. Develop.
 D. Detect.
 Answer: A.

-In the Define phase, we’re trying to determine the purpose of the software, in terms of meeting the users’ needs; therefore, we may solicit input from the user community in order to figure out what they really want.
+**In the Define phase, we’re trying to determine the purpose of the software, in terms of meeting the users’ needs; therefore, we may solicit input from the user community in order to figure out what they really want**.

 Options B and C are other phases of the SDLC, but not all SDLC models incorporate user input in these phases, so the options are not correct.
 Option D is not a phase of the SDLC and is incorrect.